ebolar/Farmer/README.md

 export FARM_CONFIG=$FARM_HOME/config/config.yaml
 . $FARM_HOME/Shell/Commands
 ```
 3. Update the config.yaml file with the names and group information for your farm.
+See the **kick the tires** section below if you need some guidance on how to do this.
 4. Execute ```source ~./bashrc``` to load the farm configuration.
 5. You can test that it is working with a few commands.
 ```